Skip to main content

 About the agent

 To display data in the web app, KoalaOps retrieves information from your Kubernetes clusters using a lightweight agent.
 This agent operates as a persistent service on a single pod, maintaining communication with our backend.
 The agent only retrieves information, but does not apply actions directly.
+The agent is granted permissions in your cluster using Kubernetes’ RBAC model, and you may modify them if needed.

 If you’ve already installed the agent on your cluster as part of your cluster connection process, there’s no need to do so again and you can skip the instructions below.